 When government organizations, retailers, and companies in other industries look to modernize their mainframe technology, they must modernize their security processes, too.
 Because of the mainframe’s reputation for being secure, the importance of ongoing mainframe security management is often overlooked.
 Mainframe security testing should be part of regular security and risk management processes.

-KRI will be discussing mainframe modernization, mainframe security and more in our upcoming webinar, “Mainframe modernization isn’t just a technology change – it’s all about process change, too,” on July 25 at 1 p.m.
-CST.
-Alongside our guest speaker, Forrester analyst Amy DeMartine, we’ll talk about why companies need to modernize their mainframe security, along with tips on how to get started.
+KRI discussed mainframe modernization, mainframe security and more in a recent webinar, “Mainframe modernization isn’t just a technology change – it’s all about process change, too.”
+Alongside our guest speaker, Forrester analyst Amy DeMartine, we talked about why companies need to modernize their mainframe security, along with tips on how to get started.

 - Why having a Mainframe Security Architect is essential, and what their role entails

 - Why excessive access checking is important